RcSepp/asyncframes/README.rst

 *asyncframes* requires an event loop to suspend execution without blocking the operating system.
 The default event loop is ``asyncframes.asyncio_eventloop.EventLoop``.
 It doesn't depend on any Python packages besides the builtin *asyncio* package.
 Some frameworks, like Qt, use their own event loops.
-In this case the framework's event loop should be reused for *asyncframes* by implementing the ``asyncframes.AbstractEventLoop`` interface.
+When using such frameworks, the framework's event loop should be reused for *asyncframes* by implementing the ``asyncframes.AbstractEventLoop`` interface.

 Examples